Austin-Wise/capstone-project-Austin-Wise/docs/BusinessPlan.md

 # Revenue

-## Ticker Tape will make money by...
+## TKR Prism will make money by...

 After reviewing what works with the competition, I have concluded that paid advertisements trumps subscription or freemium services.
 Ideally, this will be seen slightly more involved than (Apple) News ~ much like Flipboard, however with the finesce of (Apple) News Advertisements.
 Not obvious in terns of location and message, these advertisements would be viewed in-line with other content.